discretize/discretize-guides/cm-guides/necromancer/power-reaper/index.md

 2) <Skill name="Wail of Doom"/> (Warhorn 4) to help with CC
 3) <SpecialActionKey name="hypernovalaunch"/> on _Arkk_ to help with CC
 4) <Skill name="Nightfall"/> (GS 4)
-5) Place both of your wells
+5) Place both of your wells (if your group is relatively fast, do _not_ place wells here)
 6) <Skill name="Soul Spiral"/> (Shroud 4)
 7) Shroud auto attack until _Arkk_ phases